J&J Medical Connect

 SUMMARY

-• The safety and efficacy of TREMFYA was evaluated through 2 randomized, double-blind, placebo-controlled phase 3 studies in adult patients with moderately to severely active ulcerative colitis (UC):
+• The safety and efficacy of TREMFYA were evaluated through 2 randomized, double-blind, placebo-controlled phase 3 studies in adult patients with moderately to severely active ulcerative colitis (UC):

 • QUASAR consisted of a 12-week, phase 2b induction study and a 12-week, phase 3 intravenous (IV) induction study followed by a 44-week subcutaneous (SC) randomized withdrawal maintenance study.1

-• In the QUASAR and ASTRO program following ADTs must have been discontinued before the first dose of study intervention:
+• In the QUASAR and ASTRO programs, following ADTs must have been discontinued before the first dose of study intervention:

 • Vedolizumab for ≥12 weeks1,2